 The Future of Natural Gas

-Earlier this year, we hosted an expert workshop and public event on the topic of natural gas and how it might feature in a decarbonized Canadian energy system.
+In March of 2019, Pollution Probe hosted an expert workshop and public event on the topic of natural gas and how it might feature in a decarbonized Canadian energy system.
 Natural gas has the potential to play an important role in decarbonizing Canada’s energy system despite being a fossil fuel.
 Increasing energy efficiency and incorporating new technology as well as low-carbon gases (renewable natural gas and hydrogen) will be critical.
-Find the full report here.